SimonBriche/simonbriche-personal-website/README.md

 - FORCE_SSL_REDIRECTION : Set to `true` to force SSL redirection of all requests (`true`(default)/`false`)
 - DOMAIN : Provide a domain to 301 redirect all requests to this specific domain (in case of multiple domains for the same site).
 - CDN_URL : Provide a CDN URL where the assets are hosted, if needed.
+- SHARE_CACHE_VERSION : Update this version number to force the cache of the meta crawlers (Facebook, Twitter, LinkedIn, etc...)